Jaytee556/Intelligent_Therapeutic_Chatbot/README.md

 7. `Testing and Evaluation`: Test the chatbot with a variety of queries to ensure that it accurately understands and responds to user input.
 Evaluate its performance and make adjustments when needed. `Adam Optimizer` and `Accuracy metrics` was used to evaluate the model's performance.

+8. `Deployment`: Deploy your chatbot to a suitable platform or environment where users can interact with it.
+Streamlit was used to deploy the chatbot.

 ***Two environments were created; one containing the chatbot algorithm 'Intelligent_chatbot.py` and the other contains the deployment of the chatbot using Streamlit app 'chatbot_app.py`***

-9. `Deployment`: Deploy your chatbot to a suitable platform or environment where users can interact with it.
-Streamlit was used to deploy the chatbot.